Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within New Hampshire, as of September 2025.
-Organizations access hyperscale clouds like AWS, Google Cloud, and Microsoft Azure via dedicated private network extensions or wavelength services to interconnection facilities in the Boston metropolitan area.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within New Hampshire as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through dedicated fiber routes to interconnection facilities in Boston.

-Internet Exchange Points (IXPs): Public peering is not a significant feature of the New Hampshire market.
-Most network interconnection is handled through private peering arrangements within local data centers or via connections to major exchanges in Boston.
+Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
+Most network peering is conducted privately or through major exchanges in Boston, ensuring efficient traffic exchange for the New England region.

 Power Analysis